sgago/thestudyguide/sysdesign/sysdesign.md

 Note that DNS used to be in plaintext, but now it uses TLS.
 Yay.

 ### Application programming interfaces
-Once we can create semi-reliable and secure connections, we can finally discuss having the client invoke operations on the server.
+Once we can create semi-reliable and secure connections, we can finally discuss having a client invoke operations on a server.
 Typically, this is done through application programming interfaces (APIs).
 APIs can be **direct** or **indirect**.
 Term | Definition | Example
 --- | --- | ---
 Direct | Client communicates directly with a server. | Request-response over HTTP or gRPC.
 Client sends a `GET /hello`, server responds with `200 OK Hi!`.